Skip to main content

 Scan multiple tool results concurrently with defendToolResults().
 One call, parallel execution across all responses.
 Built for agents that fetch from multiple tools in a single step.

-Bundled ONNX Model
+Bundled Model

 Prompt Injection Examples